 Switzerland is not an EU Member State, however it is linked with the EU via bilateral treaties.
 In the period of 2014 to 2018, the EU and Switzerland had been negotiating on a proposal that would include free movement of persons, air transport, carriage of goods and passengers by rails and road, trade in agricultural products and mutual recognition of standards.
 However, the free movement of persons was rejected in a public referendum and ever since the compromise has not been found.

-This is problematic as the Medical Device Directives (MDD) are covered by the Mutual Recognition Agreements (MRA), however, this is not certain for the Medical Device Regulation (MDR), as the MRA for the MDR will only be signed if there is an agreement on the bigger treaty and that may take a while.
+This is problematic as the Medical Device Directives (MDD) are covered by the Mutual Recognition Agreements (MRA), however, this is not certain for the Medical Device Regulation (MDR), as the MRA for the MDR will only be signed if there is an agreement on the bigger treaty and this might be a lengthy process.

 In case the MRA is agreed, the MRA would be updated to include the MDR and harmonized approach would simply continue.
 Nevertheless, the possibility of a negative result, i.e. a ‘’Swexit” was announced already in April 2019 by Swiss Medtech.
 Recently, Swiss MedTech issued a warning that Swiss manufacturers should prepare for a “realistic worst-case scenario”.